Mars 2020: Entry, descent, and landing (EDL)

 Prior to landing, the Science Team from an earlier NASA lander, InSight, announced that they would attempt to detect the entry, descent and landing (EDL) sequence of the Mars 2020 mission using InSight's seismometers.
 Despite being more than 3400 km away from the Mars landing site, the team indicated that there was a possibility that InSight's instruments would be sensitive enough to detect the hypersonic impact of Mars 2020's cruise mass balance devices with the Martian surface.

 The rover's landing was planned similar to the Mars Science Laboratory used to deploy Curiosity on Mars in 2012.
 The craft from Earth was a carbon fiber capsule that protected the rover and other equipment from heat during entry into the Mars atmosphere and initial guidance towards the planned landing site.
-Once through, the craft jettisoned the lower heat shield and deployed parachutes from the upper shield to slow the descent to a controlled speed.
-With the craft moving under 320 kph and about 1.9 km from the surface, the rover and skycrane assembly detached from the upper shield, and rocket propulsion jets on the skycrane controlled the remaining descent to the planet.
-As the skycrane moved closer to the surface, it lowered Perseverance via cables until it confirmed touchdown, detached the cables, and flew a distance away to avoid damaging the rover.
+Once through, the craft jettisoned the lower heat shield and deployed a parachute from the backshell to slow the descent to a controlled speed.
+With the craft moving under 320 kph and about 1.9 km from the surface, the rover and sky crane assembly detached from the backshell, and rockets on the sky crane controlled the remaining descent to the planet.
+As the sky crane moved closer to the surface, it lowered Perseverance via cables until it confirmed touchdown, detached the cables, and flew a distance away to avoid damaging the rover.

-Perseverance successfully landed on the surface of Mars with help of the skycrane on 18 February 2021 at 20:55 UTC, to begin its science phase, and began sending images back to Earth.
+Perseverance successfully landed on the surface of Mars with help of the sky crane on February 18, 2021, at 20:55 UTC, to begin its science phase, and began sending images back to Earth.
 Ingenuity reported back to NASA via the communications systems on Perseverance the following day, confirming its status.
 The helicopter was not expected to be deployed for at least 60 days into the mission.
 NASA also confirmed that the on-board microphone on Perseverance had survived entry, descent and landing (EDL), along with other high-end visual recording devices, and released the first audio recorded on the surface of Mars shortly after landing, capturing the sound of a Martian breeze as well as a hum from the rover itself.
-On 7 May 2021, NASA confirmed that Perseverance managed to record both audio and video from Ingenuitys fourth flight which took place on 30 April 2021.
+On May 7, 2021, NASA confirmed that Perseverance managed to record both audio and video from Ingenuitys fourth flight which took place on April 30, 2021.